A person jogging on an empty road with snow-capped mountains in the background under a clear blue sky.

 So this is that I am guessing most of you are using this section for.
 How can you practically make a difference to your study.
 Here’s a few tips:

-Use Active Recall (Testing yourself).
+• Use Active Recall (Testing yourself).
 Reading notes/highlighting for hours can sometimes feel like you have achieved nothing.
 By testing yourself you see in real time your competence (Skill) growing.
+Just make sure you understand it first before testing yourself.

-Openness to change.
-I am guessing if you are reading this you probably don’t currently love study.
+• Openness to change.
 I highly recommend realizing the difference between not liking it vs it not being possible to like it.
 It may be possible to change your perspective that this difficult thing can become enjoyable, but it requires you to be open to that change.
-Changing you comes from learning a new way of being, and to learn we need to appreciate that we might not fully “know” the answers.
+Changing yourself comes from learning a new way of being, and to learn we need to realize that we might not know all the answers.

-Growth mindset.
-More on this in the relevant section here, but it boils down to seeking challenges, leaning into difficulty, and trying to grow because you know that intelligence is just a skill you can improve and is not fixed.
+• Growth mindset.
+More on this in the relevant section here, but it boils down to seeking challenges, leaning into difficulty, and trying to grow because you know that intelligence is just a skill you can improve and is not stuck at a certain level.

 Motivational Writing